krishaamer/green-filter-research/research/literature/sustainability.md

 Sipthorpe, A., Brink, S., Van Leeuwen, T., & Staffell, I. (2022).
 Blockchain solutions for carbon markets are nearing maturity. *One Earth*, *5*(7), 779–791. <https://doi.org/10.1016/j.oneear.2022.06.004>

+Smith, B. (2021).
+One year later: The path to carbon negative a progress report on our climate “moonshot.”
+In *The Official Microsoft Blog*. https://blogs.microsoft.com/blog/2021/01/28/one-year-later-the-path-to-carbon-negative-a-progress-report-on-our-climate-moonshot/.

 Stanford University.
 (2021).
 Professors explain the social cost of carbon.
 In *Stanford News*.

 Stern, N. (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, *6*, 100036. <https://doi.org/10.1016/j.jge.2022.100036>

+Switch2Green.
+(2023). *The EU Green Deal a roadmap to sustainable economies*. https://www.switchtogreen.eu/the-eu-green-deal-promoting-a-green-notable-circular-economy/.

 The Carbon Trust. (n.d.). *Q&A: How to reduce your carbon footprint through your everyday shopping*. https://www.carbontrust.com/resources/qa-how-to-reduce-your-carbon-footprint-through-your-everyday-shopping.